 Any views presented in or reflecting the results of any prepublication review of this document by an officer or employee of the United States are rendered in his or her individual capacity and do not necessarily represent the views of the United States or any agency thereof.

-No publication of this type is possible without the contributions of a great many people, but there usually are a few special contributors whose talents, work ethic, and willingness to go the extra mile have made certain that the Index of U.S. Military Strength remains a uniquely special undertaking.
+No publication of this type is possible without the contributions of a great many people.
+Nevertheless, there are a few special contributors whose talents, work ethic, and willingness to go the extra mile have made certain that the Index of U.S. Military Strength remains a uniquely special undertaking.

-As with all past editions, Senior Editor William T. Poole was instrumental not only in maintaining a consistent tone throughout this multi-author document—a challenging feat all its own—but also in checking every reference to ensure accuracy of reporting and coherence throughout the Index while also updating text that, though still current, can become stale when carried from one year to the next.
-He was aided this year by Research Editor Kathleen McCann Scaturro, who reviewed four of the five topical essays, as well as the nuclear capability assessment, with a keen eye for editorial nuance and detail.
+Senior Editor William T. Poole admirably sustained his instrumental role in maintaining a consistent tone throughout this multi-author document—a challenging feat all its own—and checking every reference to ensure accuracy of reporting and coherence throughout the Index while also updating text that, though still current, can become stale when carried from one year to the next.
+He was aided again this year by Research Editor Kathleen McCann Scaturro, who reviewed four of the five topical essays, as well as the nuclear capability assessment, with a keen eye for editorial nuance and detail.
 Data Graphics Services Manager John Fleming, ably assisted by Data Graphics Specialist and Editorial Associate Luke Karnick, once again gave visual life to text and statistics to convey a message with maximum impact, working with the authors to explore more creative ways to convey important information.
-Senior Designer of Research Projects Jay Simon and Digital Strategy Director Maria Sousa ensured that the presentation of Index materials was tuned to account for changes in content delivery as our world becomes increasingly digital, portable, and driven by social media.
-Finally, Director of Research Editors Therese Pennefather was critical in guiding each of these efforts into place to create a cohesive, finished product.
+Senior Designer of Research Projects Jay Simon and Digital Strategy Director Maria Sousa ensured that the presentation of Index materials was fine-tuned to account for changes in content delivery as our world becomes increasingly digital, portable, and driven by social media.
+Finally, Director of Research Editors Therese Pennefather was critical in guiding and coordinating these efforts to create a cohesive, finished product.

-We believe that this Index helps to provide a better informed understanding and wider appreciation of America’s ability to “provide for the common defence”—an ability that undergirds The Heritage Foundation’s vision of “an America where freedom, opportunity, prosperity, and civil society flourish.”
-Judging by reception of the Index during this past year—the work cited and referenced by Congress, the executive branch, officials within the Department of Defense, supporting government agencies, the media, academia, policy institutes, and among the public—we are encouraged that so many Americans are similarly concerned about the state of affairs in and the multitude of factors affecting our country.
+We believe that this Index helps to provide a better-informed understanding and wider appreciation of America’s ability to “provide for the common defence”—an ability that undergirds The Heritage Foundation’s vision of “an America where freedom, opportunity, prosperity, and civil society flourish.”
+Judging by the reception the Index received during this past year—the work cited and referenced by Congress, the executive branch, officials within the Department of Defense, supporting government agencies, the media, academia, and policy institutes, as well as among the public—we are encouraged that so many Americans are similarly concerned about the state of affairs in and the multitude of factors affecting our country.

 The Heritage Foundation seeks a better life for Americans, which requires a stronger economy, a stronger society, and a stronger defense.
-To help measure the state of the economy, our Institute for Economic Freedom and Opportunity publishes the annual Index of Economic Freedom; to help guide Congress in its constitutional exercise of the power of the purse, our Institute for Economic Freedom publishes the Blueprint for Balance; and to help Americans everywhere more fully understand the state of our defenses, our Kathryn and Shelby Cullom Davis Institute for National Security and Foreign Policy is publishing this fifth annual edition of the Index of U.S. Military Strength.
+To help measure the state of the economy, our Institute for Economic Freedom and Opportunity publishes the annual Index of Economic Freedom; to help guide Congress in its constitutional exercise of the power of the purse, our Institute for Economic Freedom publishes the Blueprint for Balance; and to help Americans everywhere more fully understand the state of our defenses, our Kathryn and Shelby Cullom Davis Institute for National Security and Foreign Policy is publishing this sixth annual edition of the Index of U.S. Military Strength.